vyos/vyos-build/README.md

-   build/    Used for temporary files used for the build and for build artifacts scripts/  Scripts that are used for the build process data/     Data required for buildng the ISO (such as boot splash) tools/    Scripts that are used for maintainer's tasks automation and other
+   build/    Used for temporary files used for the build and for build artifacts scripts/  Scripts that are used for the build process data/     Data required for building the ISO (such as boot splash) tools/    Scripts that are used for maintainer's tasks automation and other
              purposes, but not during ISO build process